Simple and general unitarity conserving numerical real time propagators of time dependent Schr\"odinger equation based on Magnus expansion: Numerical Test

-Of the two sixth order expressions, the expression by Blanes {\it et al.}\cite{blanes-bnm40}, which is based on Gauss-Legendre quadrature, clearly performs better than our sixth order expression, (\ref{eq:u6}), for cases III and IV.
+Of the two sixth order expressions, the one by Blanes {\it et al.}\cite{blanes-bnm40}, which is based on Gauss-Legendre quadrature, clearly performs better than our sixth order expression, eq \ref{eq:u6}, for cases III and IV.
 This shows the importance of accurate integration.
-However, further improvement of Eq. (\ref{eq:u6}) is possible by incorporating similar quadrature of higher accuracy, making the latter comparable to former.
+However, further improvement of eq \ref{eq:u6} is possible by incorporating similar quadrature of higher accuracy, making the latter comparable to the former.
+The longer times for our sixth order expression reflect the larger amount of Hamiltonian evaluations and commutators in our method.
+Both issues may be improved by using the fourth order polynomial approximation for all terms throughout: $ M_1^{(4)} -\frac{1}{2\hbar^2} M_2^{(4)} +\frac{i}{6\hbar^3}M_3^{(4)} +\frac{1}{24\hbar^3}M_4^{(4)}$, although simplification of the resulting commutator expressions are non-trivial.